radius-project/blog/scripts/blog-prompt.md

-Analyze and explain the Radius {RELEASE_NAME} features for application developers and platform engineers.
-DO NOT simply rewrite or summarize the release notes.
+Analyze and explain the Radius {RELEASE_NAME} features and changes in a blog post targeted at application developers, platform engineers, and DevOps practitioners.

 Release notes (for reference only):
 {RELEASE_NOTES}